Dcampb007/hucs0-fall22/_announcements/announcement-epilogue.md

 ---

 ### Some Extra Resources

+**If you need to get in contact with me for any reason, please send me an email at [mikayladorange@gmail.com](mailto:mikayladorange@gmail.com)!
+I do not have my hucs0 or howard.edu email, so this is the only way to get in touch with me if you need to (other than linkedin ofc)**

 Hey y'all!
 Just wanted to share some extra resources that may be helpful for you.

 - If you haven't done so already, make sure you create a [LinkedIn account](https://www.linkedin.com/).
 It's a professional networking site that will help you in your career presence online.
 Here's some [tips](https://shorelight.com/student-stories/how-to-use-linkedin-effectively-as-a-college-student/) to help you get started on making a good account